vadym-shukurov/management-and-culture/incident-management/post-mortem-template.md

 ### What Went Wrong

-> *Identify systemic failures—not individual mistakes.*
+> *Identify systemic failures-not individual mistakes.*

 - [ ] No automated config validation
 - [ ] Runbook was outdated